kuroitenshi9/GoogLeNet-/ReadMe.md

 criterion = nn.CrossEntropyLoss(weight=class_weights_tensor)
 ```

-This improved recall and F1, especially for Decidual and Trophoblastic tissue.
+Test proved that this appproach improved recall and F1, especially for Decidual and Trophoblastic tissue.
+For detailed description of tests one can refer to the detailed section in Jupyter File.

 ### 3.4 Data Augmentation

-Moderate augmentation is used during training:
+The data augmentation is used during training to address the class imbalance:

 ```python
 train_transform = transforms.Compose([